tp8888/tp8888/README.md

 I am a dedicated cybersecurity professional with a strong foundation in complex system diagnostics and troubleshooting.
 I use this GitHub space as a living portfolio to document my hands-on research, lab builds, and threat intelligence investigations.

 ### 🛡️ Featured Security Projects
 * **[Cloud-Native Azure Honeynet & Global Threat Map](https://github.com/tp8888/Azure-Honeynet):** Architected a multi-sensor honeynet (T-Pot, Cowrie, Dionaea) in Microsoft Azure.
 Ingested and visualized over 110,000 automated attacks via Kibana, publishing deep-dive threat intelligence briefs on zero-day botnets and distributed brute-force campaigns.
-Architected a multi-sensor honeynet (T-Pot, Cowrie, Dionaea) in Microsoft Azure.
-Ingested and visualized over 110,000 automated attacks via Kibana, publishing deep-dive threat intelligence briefs on zero-day botnets and distributed brute-force campaigns.

 ### 🚧 Upcoming Lab Environments (In Progress)
 * **Network Hardening & Firewall Deployment:** Configuring and securing a pfSense perimeter.